Hardening Postfix TLS to Pass Internet.nl in 2026

 A note on troubleshooting

 The SHA1 subtest is the trickiest part of this fix.
-The key insight, discovered through comparing notes with other communities, is that tls_config_file alone is not sufficient.
+The key insight, discovered through comparing notes with the mailcow community, is that tls_config_file alone is not sufficient.
 Without tls_config_name pointing to a named application section in the config file, OpenSSL applies the directives only to the client side and ignores them on the server side.
 Internet.nl will continue to flag SHA1 even though direct openssl s_client testing shows the server is rejecting SHA1-only handshakes.

 The named section structure in tls_config.conf and the matching tls_config_name = postfix directive in main.cf are both required for the server-side restriction to take effect.